Caparisun/Linear_Regression_Project/SQL_Files/README.md

 Bathrooms more than 3
 One Floor
 No waterfront
-Condition should be 3 at least
+The condition should be 3 at least
-Grade should be 5 at least
+The grade should be 5 at least
 Price less than 300000
 For the rest of the things, they are not too concerned.
 Write a simple query to find what are the options available for them?
 ```